 Pericardial fluid culture is a test performed on a sample of fluid from the sac surrounding the heart.
 It is done to identify organisms that cause infection.

 Pericardial fluid gram stain is a related topic.

 Some people may have a cardiac monitor placed before the test to check for heart disturbances.
 Patches called electrodes will be placed on the chest, similar to during an ECG.
 A chest x-ray or ultrasound may be done before the test.

 The skin of the chest will be cleaned with antibacterial soap.
 A health care provider inserts a small needle into the chest between the ribs into the thin sac that surrounds the heart (the pericardium).
 A small amount of fluid is removed.

 You may have an ECG and chest x-ray after the test.
 Sometimes the pericardial fluid is taken during open heart surgery.

 The sample is sent to a lab.
 Samples of the fluid are placed on dishes of growth media to see if bacteria grow.
 It can take a few days to several weeks to get the test results.

 You will be asked not to eat or drink anything for several hours before the test.
 You may have a chest x-ray or ultrasound before the test to identify the area of fluid collection.

 You will feel some pressure and discomfort when the needle is inserted into the chest and the fluid is removed.
 Your provider should be able to give you pain medicine so that the procedure does not hurt very much.

-A normal result means no infectious organisms are found in the fluid sample.
+A normal result means no bacteria or fungi are found in the fluid sample.